eserie/wax-ml/README.md

-To work with "real" streaming data, it should be possible to implement a buffer mechanism running on any python generator and to use the synchronization and data tracing mechanisms implemented in WAX to apply JAX transformations on batches of data stored in memory.
+To work with "real" streaming data, it should be possible to implement a buffer mechanism running on any python generator and to use the synchronization and data tracing mechanisms implemented in WAX-ML to apply JAX transformations on batches of data stored in memory.
 (See our WEP4 enhancement proposal)

 ## ⌛ Adding support for time dtypes in JAX ⌛

 At the moment `datetime64`and `string_` dtypes are not supported in JAX.

-WAX add support for `datetime64` and `string_` numpy dtypes in JAX.
+WAX-ML add support for `datetime64` and `string_` numpy dtypes in JAX.
-To do so, WAX implements:
+To do so, WAX-ML implements:
 - an encoding scheme for `datetime64` relying on pairs of 32-bit integers similar to `PRNGKey` in JAX.
 - an encoding scheme for `string_` relying on `LabelEncoder` of [scikit-learn](https://scikit-learn.org/stable/).

-Since JAX does not currently support the `datetime64` and `string_` dtypes, this WAX encoding scheme allows easily use JAX algorithms on data with these dtypes.
+Since JAX does not currently support the `datetime64` and `string_` dtypes, this WAX-ML encoding scheme allows easily use JAX algorithms on data with these dtypes.

-Currently, the types of temporal representations supported by WAX are quite limited, we should collaborate with the pandas, xarray and [Astropy](https://www.astropy.org/) teams to further develop time manipulation tools in WAX. (see "WEP1" in `WEP.md`).
+Currently, the types of temporal representations supported by WAX-ML are quite limited, we should collaborate with the pandas, xarray and [Astropy](https://www.astropy.org/) teams to further develop time manipulation tools in WAX-ML. (see "WEP1" in `WEP.md`).

 ## pandas and xarray accessors